privacybydesign/irma-frontend-packages/README.md

 running in the web browser could be compromized by the user or third party injected code.

-### Talking to Yivi server through a proxy
+### Talking to IRMA server through a proxy

-The most highly recommended flow that combats these issues is one where the Javascript client talks to the Yivi server through your own application back-end, that functions as a proxy.
+The most highly recommended flow that combats these issues is one where the Javascript client talks to the IRMA server through your own application back-end, that functions as a proxy.

 ![Starting a session through a proxy](docs/images/flows/flows.001.png)